 A team of three Claretian priests came to San Antonio in 1902 to fulfill the bishop’s request.
-Though small in number, they were clear in their focus, courage, and desire to fulfill the mission well.
+Though small in number, they were clear in their focus, courage, and desire to achieve the mission well.
 The Claretians dedicated themselves to the parish and their new challenges.
-They broadened the Cathedral’s pastoral mission, preached the Word tirelessly, and lived what they preached through educational and social justice outreach work in communities throughout the state.
+They broadened the Cathedral’s pastoral mission, preached the Word tirelessly, and lived what they preached through educational and social justice outreach work there and in communities throughout the state.

 It was clear there was more work to be done than could possibly be accomplished by so few.
 Within two years, the Claretians built their own Mother House for the United States and began to add more Claretians to the effort.
 By 1912, they also developed their own parish, the now historic Immaculate Heart of Mary Church.

 During these years, the Claretians took charge of numerous other parishes in the area.
 Outside the city of San Antonio, the Claretians erected some 40 new mission churches and chapels, caring for Catholics and those in need throughout the region – and eventually spread out to the far corners of the country and beyond.

 The ministry at the Cathedral of San Antonio is remembered in a plaque that states that the Claretians “shaped the Church’s mission through wars, the Great Depression, times of prosperity, and prepared the way for the 21st century.”

 Those initial three Claretians also set the foundation for the official U.S. Province of the Claretian Missionaries.
 Our numbers grew as our predecessors swiftly made their way across the country to serve and to deepen the role of the Catholic Church in the lives of Latino immigrants in the United States.